labeattie/testpreviewsite/_posts/2022-01-31-vba-lake-bridges.md

 During an earthquake, you can imagine the ground is moving and shaking the bridge foundation.
 The foundation has to be strong enough to handle this, but it also cannot be too stiff/rigid.
 If it's too stiff, the ground shaking the foundation will end up shaking the superstructure (the beams and the part you drive on) so hard that it can damage the bridge.

 Analyzing this is very complex, as it requires estimating the loads applied to the piles by the soil, and how they move up the piles, up the pier, and into the superstructure.
-To do this we used SAP2000 software, and here is a picture of one of those models.
+To do so, we used SAP2000 software, and here is a picture of one of those models.

 ![sap_overall](/testpreviewsite/assets/sap_ext_overall.png){: width="800" }